 We will actually complete a draft of the Advance Health Directive document for you.
 You then have to complete the first part of the Advance Health Directive with your Doctor who must sign the document to confirm that you understand the medical implications of the directions you give.

-Once you have completed the Advance Health Directive with your Doctor, a Solicitor or Justice of the Peace will then complete another section to finalise the Advance Health Directive.
+Once you have completed the Advance Health Directive with your Doctor, a Solicitor or Justice of the Peace will then complete another section to finalise the AHD.

-The completed Advance Health Directive should then be kept in a safe place.
+The completed AHD should then be kept in a safe place.
 We recommend keeping the document in Safe Custody at our office or you are welcome to take the original for safe keeping.

 We also recommend you give a copy of the Advance Health Directive to your Attorney for personal / health matters, a family member or friend, your doctor and to your lawyer.